What are the compositions of cosmetic products?

 Can natural cosmetics be effective?

-Natural cosmetic products are becoming increasingly popular because they use plant-based, natural and organic ingredients that are gentle on the skin and produced in an environmentally friendly way.
-The composition of natural cosmetics differs from conventional cosmetic products because the focus here is on natural raw materials that come from controlled organic cultivation or are obtained using sustainable processes.
-In this report, we take a look at the typical ingredients of natural cosmetic products and explain how they are combined to create a product that is both nourishing and environmentally friendly.
+Natural cosmetic products are becoming increasingly popular because they rely on plant-based, natural, and organic ingredients that are gentle on the skin and produced in an environmentally friendly way.
+The composition of natural cosmetics differs from conventional cosmetic products because the focus is on natural raw materials that come from controlled organic farming or are obtained using sustainable processes.
+In this report, we take a look at the typical ingredients of natural cosmetic products and explain how they combine to create a product that is both nourishing and environmentally friendly.

 1. Water (Aqua)

-As in many cosmetic products, water is also the main ingredient in many natural cosmetic products.
-It serves as a solvent and base to dilute other ingredients and distribute them evenly.
-Natural cosmetics often use high-quality, pure mineral or distilled water that does not contain any artificial additives.
-It forms the basis for many liquids such as lotions, shampoos or facial toners.
+As in many cosmetic products, water is also the main ingredient in many natural cosmetics.
+It serves as a solvent and base for diluting and evenly distributing other ingredients.
+Natural cosmetics often rely on high-quality, pure mineral or distilled water, which contains no artificial additives.
+It forms the basis for many liquids such as lotions, shampoos, and facial toners.

 2. Vegetable oils and butter

-Vegetable oils and butters are of central importance in natural cosmetics because they care for, nourish and keep the skin supple.
-These fats are often obtained from seeds, nuts or fruits of plants.
-They supply the skin with essential fatty acids and vitamins and form a protective barrier that keeps moisture in the skin.
+Plant oils and butters are central to natural cosmetics because they care for, nourish, and keep the skin supple.
+These fats are often extracted from plant seeds, nuts, or fruits.
+They supply the skin with essential fatty acids and vitamins and form a protective barrier that retains moisture.

 Hemp oil: protects your skin from external influences and makes it strong